Realm-Bot/docs/dashboard/account linking.md

 ---

-## Enabling Account linking
-  To enable account linking turn on the `send messages` button on the account linking page

----

 ## Setting up Account linking
   You can make account linking mandatory by making Realmbot give your default member role to the person after linking their Xbox account and turning off 'view channel' for '@everyone' in all channels.